HelloWorld-1017/HelloWorld-1017.github.io/_posts/2022-08-12-test-gallery.md

 And for giggles one more gallery just to make sure this works.
 To fill page content container add `class="full"`.

-{% include gallery id="gallery3" class="full" caption="This is a third gallery example with two images and fills the entire content container." %}
+{% include gallery id="gallery" class="full" caption="This is a third gallery example with two images and fills the entire content container." %}

 ---